elderlybeginner/blog/_posts/2019-11-07-target_shooting.md

 ### The Project

 The project is to calculate precision and accuracy based on bullet holes on target.
-You are scanning or take photo of a target, mark holes (how about primary hole recognition?) and program calculates Cp and Cpk for you. **Centroid** (average position of all the holes) is shown on the target.
+You are scanning or take a photo of a target, mark holes (how about primary hole recognition?) and the program calculates Cp and Cpk for you. **Centroid** (average position of all the holes) is shown on the target.

 ### Cp and Cpk